ravendesignsystem/rds/src/docs/dev/understanding-rds/concepts-makeup/index.md

 ![img of template sections ](http://cu-raven.s3.amazonaws.com/assets/img/docs/template.png)

-**Note**: While there may be multiple asised sections, there can be only one header, main and footer section per page.
+**Note**: While there may be multiple aside sections, there can be only one header, main and footer section per page.

 ## Blocks